sta379-s25/sta379-s25.github.io/about.md

 earn the associated grade.

 There are a few things to note about this grading system.
 First, a grade of "C" means that you have met the basic requirements for the course (completing most of the homework assignments).
 It is possible to receive a "C" or "C+" without completing any challenge assignments or projects, provided you keep on top of the homework.
 Receiving a grade in the "B" range requires completing at least 1 project, while receiving a grade in the "A" range requires completing at least 2 projects.

-Second, the system is built to allow for mistakes.
-Remember that if you don't master an assignment on the first submission, you can still resubmit once after receiving feedback.
-Also, you have a bank of extension days, which can be applied to any assignment or resubmission.
-And importantly, you don't have to master every assignment, nor every assignment of one type, to receive any of the grades.
-For instance, you only need to master two projects to receive an A; if you aren't able to master a project after resubmitting, there is still the third project you can do instead.

 ## Late work